Asperger's Are Us

 Asperger's Are Us is an American comedy troupe.
 They are the first comedy troupe consisting entirely of people with Asperger syndrome, though their shows do not reference autism at all.

 Biography

 Asperger's Are Us formed on the North Shore of Massachusetts in the summer of 2010 after New Michael Ingemi, Jack Hanke, and Ethan Finlan graduated from a summer camp where Noah Britton was their counselor.

-They have performed over 150 original sketch comedy shows in ten countries and have been interviewed many times by press around the world.
+They have performed over 150 original sketch comedy shows in ten countries and have been interviewed many times by press around the world..
+Despite several people incorrectly assuming that Asperger's Are Us formed to "prove that autistic people can be funny," they have always emphatically insisted that they formed solely to be funny, and are offended by the assumption that autistic people would need to prove themselves capable of humor.
 They state that their name reflects their "Aspie style of humor, which focuses on dark absurdism and wordplay, which Aspies seem to enjoy a lot".